Boy Meets Boy (2021 film)

-Boy Meets Boy is a 2021 German English-language film directed by Daniel Sanchez Lopez and starring Matthew James Morrison and Alexis Kotsoulis.
+Boy Meets Boy is a 2021 German English-language film directed by Daniel Sanchez Lopez and starring Matthew James Morrison and Alexis Koutsoulis.
 The film premiered at the BFI Flare: London LGBTIQ+ Film Festival in 2021.

 Plot

 Johannes meets the young British intern Harry in a club in Berlin.
 The latter has already been partying for 48 hours and hasn't actually seen anything of the city.
 Johannes offers to find the tourist an internet café to print out his boarding pass.
 During the 15 hours Harry has to wait for his flight home, the two young men remain together, driving and walking through summery Berlin and trying to be completely honest with each other.